The Cabinet of Dr. Caligari: Plot

-In what appears to be a park, Francis sits on a bench with an older man and complains that spirits have driven him away from his family and home.
-When a dazed woman passes them, Francis explains she is his "fiancée" Jane and that they have suffered a great ordeal.
-Most of the rest of the film is a flashback of Francis' story, which takes place in Holstenwall, a shadowy village of twisted buildings and spiraling streets.
-Francis and his friend Alan, who are good-naturedly competing for Jane's affections, plan to visit the town fair.
+In what appears to be a park, Franzis sits on a bench with an older man who complains that spirits have driven him away from his family and home.
+When a dazed woman passes them, Franzis explains she is his "fiancée" Jane and that they have suffered a great ordeal.
+Most of the rest of the film is a flashback of Franzis' story, which takes place in Holstenwall, a shadowy town of twisted buildings and spiraling streets.

+Franzis and his friend Alan, who are good-naturedly competing for Jane's affections, plan to visit the town fair.
 Meanwhile, a mysterious man named Dr. Caligari seeks a permit from the rude town clerk to present a spectacle at the fair, which features Cesare, a somnambulist.
-The clerk mocks and berates Caligari, but ultimately approves the permit.
+The clerk shouts at Caligari to wait, but ultimately approves the permit.
 That night, the clerk is stabbed to death in his bed.

-The next morning, Francis and Alan visit Caligari's sideshow attraction, where he opens a coffin-like box to reveal the sleeping Cesare.
+The next morning, Franzis and Alan visit Caligari's sideshow attraction, where he opens a coffin-like box to reveal the sleeping Cesare.
 On Caligari's order, Cesare awakens and answers questions from the audience.
-Despite Francis' protests, Alan asks, "How long shall I live?"
-To Alan's horror, Cesare answers, "The time is short.
-You die at dawn!"
+Despite Franzis' protests, Alan asks, "How long shall I live?"
+To Alan's horror, Cesare answers, "Until dawn tomorrow."
 Later that night, a figure breaks into Alan's home and stabs him to death in his bed.
-A grief-stricken Francis investigates Alan's murder with help from Jane and her father, Dr. Olsen, who obtains police authorization to investigate the somnambulist.
+A grief-stricken Franzis investigates Alan's murder with help from Jane and her father, Dr. Olsen, who obtains police authorisation to investigate the somnambulist.
 That night, the police apprehend a criminal in possession of a knife who is caught attempting to murder an elderly woman.
-When questioned by Francis and Dr. Olsen, the criminal confesses he tried to kill the elderly woman, but denies any part in the two previous deaths; he was merely taking advantage of the situation to divert blame away from himself.
+When questioned by Franzis and Dr. Olsen, the criminal confesses he tried to kill the elderly woman, but denies any part in the two previous deaths; he was merely taking advantage of the situation to divert blame away from himself.